KeibiSoft/KeibiDrop/docs/kd-agent-guide.md

 ## Security Notes

 - No login or accounts.
-Identity is a cryptographic fingerprint (ML-KEM + X25519).
+Identity is an ephemeral cryptographic fingerprint (ML-KEM + X25519).
 - Keys are generated fresh on startup and rotated on every disconnect.
+Identity disappears after the session.
 - All traffic is encrypted end-to-end (ChaCha20-Poly1305).
 - The relay only sees encrypted blobs — it cannot read your files or metadata.
 - Fingerprint exchange is the trust anchor.
 Send it via a secure channel (Signal, etc.).